 Smart meters are key to enabling the establishment of a smart energy grid – the modern, more sustainable way of running our power networks

-At the most basic level, smart meters will serve to produce more accurate energy billing and enable consumers to better understand their energy usage, making it easier to alter behaviour to save energy and cut down costs.
+At the most basic level, smart meters produce more accurate energy billing and enable consumers to better understand their energy usage, making it easier to alter behaviour to save energy and cut down costs.

 However, smart meters have a much grander part to play in Britain’s future energy system.
 Smart meters are a vital component in the realisation of the smart energy grid – the digital, interconnected national network that will provide us with a more modern, more efficient, and cleaner supply of power.